kapok-lang/kapok/doc/guide/data-type.md

 Generally it's not recommended to use records in Kapok.
 There is another type of composed data structure, struct(Refer to [Struct](#struct) section for more info), which is used to hold a group of data.
 And protocols could be defined to work along structs to archive dynamic dispatching during runtime.
 Sometimes we have to deal with Erlang libraries which uses records in their interfaces, in these cases records must be used.
 Otherwise structs should be used rather than records.

-There are util functions defined in the Kapok standard library for records, such as `defrecord`(define a record) `extract`(extract records from file), etc. Check them out if you need to work with records.
+There are util functions defined in the Elixir standard library for records, such as `defrecord`(define a record) `extract`(extract records from file), etc. Check them out if you need to work with records.

 #### Map